 The Crowthorne Carnival has a long and successful tradition in providing these benefits to the Crowthorne community through:

 A Carnival Programme delivered to every home in Crowthorne promoting the Carnival activities and supporting local businesses by providing them with ways to raise their local profile and promote themselves.

 A procession through the village in which any person or organisation can take part in any way that they wish simply for the fun of it.

 A competition for the procession entries that provides an added impetus to ensure a high standard of entry.

 An opportunity for local dignitaries and elected officials to be involved with the community in order to gain an appreciation of the community spirit in the village.

-Provide an opportunity for local ‘emergency’ services (fire, police, St. Johns Ambulance etc) to engage directly with the community in a relaxed environment and to explain the range of their services.
+Provide an opportunity for local ‘emergency’ services (fire, police, ambulance etc) to engage directly with the community in a relaxed environment and to explain the range of their services.

-An event field where any local organisation can have a stall to raise funds, to raise awareness, to showcase what they do, and to attract new volunteers etc.
+An event field where local organisations can have a stall to raise funds, raise awareness, or just showcase what they do and perhaps attract new members.

-Affiliated events throughout the week aimed to appeal to a wide range of people, organisations and preferences.
+Affiliated events throughout the week aimed to appeal to a wide range of people, organisations and interests.

 The Carnival provides an excuse for small groups (e.g. families, streets, local organisations) to continue the party atmosphere in their own way (e.g. B-B-Qs) outside of the organised events.